 What to Do With Your First Paycheck

-Make use of direct deposit and online banking.
-Ideally you won’t even have a physical check to deposit on payday, as most employers offer the ability to have your check instantly deposited into your checking account.
+Ideally, you won’t even have a physical check to deposit on payday, as most employers offer the ability to have your check instantly deposited into your checking account.
 So that you know when the money is available to you, consider downloading your financial institution’s app and signing up for text alerts.
-Your payroll schedule may be semi-monthly (twice a month) or bi-weekly (every two weeks).
+Your payroll schedule is likely bi-weekly (every two weeks) or monthly.

 Rent and student loans may be due at the beginning of the month, so take inventory of all of your monthly expenses.
-Apps like Mint, YNAB, Goodmoney, Mvelopes and EveryDollar can help with cash flow management aka budgeting.
+Apps like Mint, YNAB, Goodmoney, Mvelopes, and EveryDollar can help with cash flow management and budgeting.

-Rainy Days and Mondays.
-Prepare for emergencies or opportunities, such as car repair or travel expenses associated with attending a college classmate’s wedding.
-Having a cushion helps when you need to pay your cell phone bill and have to pay your rent, but still have a student loan payment or expenses.
+Prepare for emergencies or opportunities, such as car repair or travel expenses associated with attending a friend’s wedding.
+Having a cushion helps when you need to pay your cell phone bill and have to pay your rent, but there's still student loan payments and other expenses.
 Many experts encourage recent grads to save up three months’ worth of bills.

-Can't buy that swag, if you don't have the cash.
 The first step is to look at the pay stub to understand all of the deductions.
 Also, don’t forget to include health insurance premiums.
-By understanding the difference between “gross” and “net”, you can determine how much money you will have for your monthly obligations.
+By understanding the difference between gross and net, you can determine how much money you will have for your monthly obligations.

-You owe, you owe, so off to work you go.
-After graduation think about starting to pay off those pesky student loans.
+After graduation, think about starting to pay off those pesky student loans.
 There are several repayment plans available, providing the flexibility you need.
 If you don’t choose a repayment plan, you will be given the Standard Repayment Plan, which means you will pay off your loans in 10 years.
 You can switch to a different plan at any time to suit your needs and goals.
-Visit https://studentaid.ed.gov and look at the repayment calculator estimate.
-This tool can help determine the most appropriate repayment plan for your situation.